CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Introduction

 \section{Introduction}

-Recent advancements~\cite{resnet, transformer, vit, bert} in machine learning have demonstrated their effectiveness in solving diverse problems, achieving remarkable performance enhancements on benchmarking datasets.
-However, they suffer from significant performance degradation when they face test data with different conditions from their training data (\textit{i.e.,} source data), such as corruptions~\cite{corruption}, light changes~\cite{dist_shift_fail2_light}, or adverse weather~\cite{dist_shift_fail3_weather, robustnet}.
-Such sensitivity to distribution shifts~\cite{datasetshift} hampers deep networks from performing well in the practical scenarios since test samples may include such distribution shifts~\cite{dist_shift_fail1}.
-Thus, adapting deep models to the test samples is crucial, especially when there exist distribution shifts.
+Recent advancements~\cite{resnet, transformer, vit, bert} in machine learning are effective in solving diverse problems, achieving remarkable performance enhancements on benchmark datasets.
+However, these methods can suffer from significant performance degradation when applied to test data with different properties from the training data (\textit{i.e.,} source data), such as corruption~\cite{corruption}, changing lighting conditions~\cite{dist_shift_fail2_light}, or adverse weather~\cite{dist_shift_fail3_weather, robustnet}.
+Sensitivity to distribution shifts~\cite{datasetshift} hampers deep networks from performing well in practical scenarios where test samples may differ from training data~\cite{dist_shift_fail1}.
+Thus, adapting deep models to the test samples is crucial when distribution shifts exist.

+Various adaptation methods~\cite{uda_bousmalis, uda_gong, uda_long, dann, coral, uda_fa_ganin, sfda_xia, sfda_historical} have been proposed to alleviate this problem.
+However, most of these methods require either access to the source data during adaptation~\cite{coral, dann, cycada} or modification of the training procedure~\cite{ttt++, shot, ttt}, which limits their applicability.
+Therefore, we seek to design an adaptation method that 1) is applicable to existing deep networks without modification and 2) does not require access to the source data during adaptation.
+Satisfying such conditions, previous studies perform adaptation at test time while making predictions simultaneously, which is referred to as \emph{test-time adaptation} (TTA).